Geroid/practice_CSharp/README.md

-# practice_CSharp
+# Desktop application
-CSharp application for my practice in University.
+CSharp application for my practice at University.
 This app about detective agency where client may order service.

 # What I learned